 For those in the C-Suite this research also raises the question of whether you are viewing your approach to suppliers as the strategic business priority it should be.
 If 70% of everything you spend is going to suppliers then shouldn’t you have a comprehensive strategy for your suppliers that optimizes costs, mitigates risk and focuses investment in areas that will drive growth?
 Some businesses do, but many do not.

-If you want to find out more about how companies in the Fortune 500 and FTSE 350 are spending their money, including sector breakdowns, then you can download The State of Spend 2020 here.
+If you want to find out more about how companies in the Fortune 500 and FTSE 350 are spending their money, including sector breakdowns, then you can access The State of Spend report here.